rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/post-converge-v1.0-tenantid-groups-groupid.rst

 This operation triggers convergence for a specific scaling group.
 Convergence implies that Autoscale attempts to continuously converge to the desired state of the scaling group, instead of manipulating servers only once.
 When the convergence process starts, it will continue until the desired number of servers are in the ACTIVE state.

-If the request succeeds, the response body describes the created group in JSON format.
-The response includes an ID and links for the group.

-If the operation succeeds, a 204 response code is returned.
+This operation does not take any data and does not return any data.
+If it succeeds, a 204 response code is returned.